a woman sitting at a table with a laptop and a book research religious cult programming

 Evidence of Programming in Religious Cults

-At its core, religious programming is about control—control over how you see the world, how you perceive others, and most importantly, how you see yourself.
+This control extends to how you see the world, how you relate to others, and most importantly, how you see yourself.

 Programming often operates covertly, making it difficult to recognize while you’re in the thick of it.

-Below are some common tactics authoritarian religious groups use to influence their members
+Below are some common tactics authoritarian religious groups use to influence their members:

 Isolation from Outside Influences